 Helmet and Disposable Particulate Respirator

-Disposable respirators (non-disposable will also meet this classification) generally bear the designation “N95”.
-That is, they meet health and safety standards for most workplace scenarios and filter out 95% of airborne particles.
-N95 respirators are the most common form of respirator since they provide adequate protection for most tasks.
+Disposable respirators (non-disposable will also meet this classification) generally have the designation “N95”.
+They meet health and safety standards for most workplace scenarios and filter out 95% of airborne particles.
+N95 respirators are the most common since they provide adequate protection for most tasks.